 Magdalen College Trust: conversion to CIO

-The Trust in its present form is the successor to the Magdalen College Mission which was founded in 1884, working first in Stepney, and from 1908 in Somers Town (Euston), and ceased activities in 1940.
+The Trust has recently completed its conversion to a Charitable Incorporated Organisation.
+It is successor to the Magdalen College Mission, founded in 1884 and working first in Stepney, and from 1908 in Somers Town (Euston), but which ceased activities in 1940.
 The best-known Missioner was Fr Basil Jellicoe, in the 1920s.
 A Trust had been set up in 1920 to fund the work of the Mission, and in 1948, after several years of discussion about whether it was feasible to revive the Mission, a new constitution was adopted, and the name changed to ‘The Magdalen College Trust’.
 The objects of the Trust were ‘to provide, promote, assist and encourage on Christian principles, social, education and benevolent work and the means of recreation for the people of St Mary’s, Somers Town or elsewhere as the occasion may arise’.
 A clubhouse in Somers Town continued to operate until the 1960s, with a resident Warden, and opportunity for visits by members of College.
 Provision for young people in the area was increasingly taken over by local authorities, and by 1966 the Oxford Committee of the Trust was beginning to look nearer home for worthwhile projects to support.
 The clubhouse was demolished, and although the Trust continued to support similar ventures in London, notably Oxford House, Bethnal Green, it turned increasingly to social and educational projects in the Oxford area, and others that had the active participation of College members, increasingly in developing countries.

 - J.S.T.
 Garfitt (Chairman of the Executive Committee)